sanjay434343/Liri/README.md

 > **A music player that respects you and your music**

-- ✅ **No Internet Required** – Playback works completely offline after initial sync
+- ✅ **Offline Playback** – Listen without internet after downloading your tracks
 - ✅ **Import Freedom** – Bring your music from Spotify and other sources
 - ✅ **Lightweight & Fast** – Optimized performance that doesn't slow you down
 - ✅ **Zero Ads** – No advertisements, no interruptions, ever
-- ✅ **No Tracking** – Your listening habits are private
 - ✅ **Open Source** – Community-driven development you can trust
 - ✅ **Cross-Platform** – Available on Windows, macOS, and Linux
+- ✅ **Online & Offline** – Stream online, play offline when downloaded

 ---